CANFLUX/pipeline-documentation/11a_Quick_Start_Visualize_New_Database.md

 ```
 This function opens a Matlab app that looks in the Flux folder for SITEID1 for a specific year (as defined in the `biomet_path` function input parameters) and plots each variable in turn.
 You can scroll through or use the dropdown in order to check that your data looks reasonable and as expected.

-2. Load one trace, e.g. co2_mixing_ratio and plot it.
+2. Load one trace, e.g., co2_mixing_ratio and plot it.
 This example
 ```
 %% Load one trace and plot it
 pth = biomet_path(yearIn,'SITEID','Flux');